 Many individuals are under the impression that a criminal trial lasts a long time due to the publicity of high profile cases.
 Many robbery trials, however, do not take as long.
 Most trial processes, from arrest to the sentencing, takes a months to a couple of years.
 If you would like more information on any aspect of the robbery charge, work with our firm at once.

 Aggravated robbery is a very serious form of robbery.
 This can be charged when the alleged perpetrator takes another’s property with the use of force or threatened force.
-There are two different types of crimes related to aggravated robbery:

 If you have been charged with aggravated battery, it is ever more important that you retain the legal services of our firm.